timarney/react-faq/README.md

 In the future it might cover patterns and best practices (how and why to use).

 For now enjoy the links and please *share/link*  back to this repo.
-If it helped you it might help someome else.
+If it helped you it might help someone else.

 #Start